skinod/joomlabridge/README.md

 ============

 Joomla bridge for IPB
-Tested in ipb 3.3.4+ and joomla 2+
+Tested in ipb 3.4+ and joomla 2+ joomla users can login to ip.board with their username or email